Tony Hakaoro

-Tony Hakaoro (5 January 1964 - 1 September 2017) was a Cook Islands broadcaster and radio talk show host.
+Tony Hakaoro (5 January 1964 – 1 September 2017) was a Cook Islands broadcaster and radio talk show host.
 Hakaoro hosted one of the country's most popular, daily radio talk shows, "Karangaranga," on Radio Cook Islands.
-He was known to publicly criticize Cook Islander politicians on his shows, which earned him a loyal audience.
+He publicly criticized Cook Islands politicians on his shows, which earned him a loyal audience.

-Hakaoro died on 1 September 2017, following a massive stroke and subsequent coma.
+Hakaoro died on 1 September 2017, following a stroke and subsequent coma.
 He was buried in Titikaveka on 7 September 2017.
 The Office of the Prime Minister issued a statement calling Hakaoro a "formidable warrior."